 Huerquehue National Park is located in the La Araucanía region of south-central Chile.
 It is situated about 33 km (20 mi) east of Pucón and 145 km (90 mi) southeast of Temuca, in the foothills of the Andes, characterized by its lush, mountainous relief.
 Hills and streams enclose numerous lakes and lagoons with crystalline waters.

-One of the most noteworthy features of the park are its ancient Araucaria (Araucaria araucana) forests.
-These are the backdrop for the clear lakes and lagoons that dot the park, including Tinquilco Lake, which lies in the lower portion of this protected area.
+One of the most noteworthy features of the National Park is its ancient Araucaria (Araucaria araucana) forests.
+These are the backdrop for the clear lakes and lagoons that dot the park, including Tinquilco Lake, which lies in the lower portion of this protected area.f

 The park is situated between the Villarrica National Reserve to the west and the Hualalafquén National Reserve to the east.
 The national park encompasses 12,500 ha (30,888 acres) of mountainous terrain east of Caburgua Lake and has an elevation range of 720 to 2,000 m (2,362 to 6,561 ft) above sea level.